acadevmy/scaffold-brick/__brick__/{{workspaceName.paramCase()}}/README.md

 pnpm --filter <package_name> <command>
 ```

-You can also run multiple projects using root package:
+You can also run multiple applications using root package:

 ```
 pnpm run <command>